 If you have the luggage space, an antique carpet or kilim makes for a wonderful souvenir from the Caucasus.
 Caucasian Carpets Gallery (Origin Carpets) is the best-known and most reputable carpet dealer in Tbilisi, selling authentic Kakhetian kilims and export-quality rugs sourced from across the region.

-Many of my favourite boutique hotels in Tbilisi – including The House Hotel – source their rugs from this dealer.
+Some of my favourite boutique hotels in Tbilisi – including The Blue Fox Hotel – source their rugs from this dealer.

 Staff are friendly and knowledgable, and never pressure you into buying.
 If you do decide to pick something up, you’ll be glad to hear that worldwide shipping is available.
 Staff will help you with any documentation you might need to take an antique carpet out of the country.